jeka-dev/demo-project-springboot-headless/README.md

 ## End-to-end testing

-Here the application is tested end-to-end using [selenide](https://https://selenide.org/).
+Here, the application is tested end-to-end using [selenide](https://https://selenide.org/).

-This allow to test the application by simulating user actions on the browser.
+This allows to test the application by simulating user actions on the browser.

 The test classes for e2e tests are located in *e2e* package from *test* dir.

 The tests are executed on deployed applications.
-This build include 2 scenarios :
+This build includes 2 scenarios :

 - Testing the application deployed on local host
 - Testing the application deployed as docker container